- Winter Wren (Blade and Rose #0.5)

 Her cheeks warmed.
 “I—of course—”

 He rubbed his thumb across her lower lip, watching it with a glimmer of amusement.
 “I have great plans for this kingdom.
-Radical plans, even.
+Radical plans, even, to ensure its strength and security.
 Will you help me achieve them, Rielle?”

 “Of course,” she breathed with a laugh, “but you’ve only just awoken.
 You should be resting.
 Don’t you want—”

 He held a finger to her lips, halting her words.
-“Greatness awaits no one’s rest.
-There’s work to be done.”
-With a last grin, he threw aside the coverlet and got out of bed, heading straight to the washbasin.
+“Of course I want,” he said with a mischievous smile.
+“But there’s work to be done, and it won’t wait.”
+With a last grin, he pulled aside the coverlet and climbed out of bed, heading straight to the washbasin.

 Frowning, she rose hesitantly.
 “And this work needs to be done right this minute?” she asked, while he washed up.
 “Aren’t you hungry?
 Or tired at all?
 And what about your heart?
 Shouldn’t we check with Olivia to see—”

 “I can feel it.
 My heart is fine,” he said over his shoulder with a laugh.
 “I don’t need a healer to confirm that.
-Anything else?” he challenged, holding her gaze.
+And we’ll have dinner together later.
+Anything else?” he challenged playfully, holding her gaze as he raised an eyebrow.

 Her mouth fell open, but she shook her head, and he returned to washing and dressing.

-And this work he referred to—he’d called it radical.
-What did he have in mind?
+But this work he referred to—he’d called it radical.
+What exactly did he have in mind?

 As she turned to him, he stepped away, fastening the last of the toggles on an intricate black-and-gold doublet.